 Mind that most regulations are location-specific, so you need to research the target market.

 Shape the Concept and Define the Feature Set

 The next step of the planning stage is to solidify your development requirements and business objectives.
 The more accurate and clear your functional requirements are, the more satisfying the final product will be.
 A detailed project description then lays the groundwork for a set of must-haves and optional functionality.
 Ideally, your development team should perform meticulous business analysis to evaluate, based on the competition and user insights, how relevant each feature is.

 Design Compelling UI/UX

 Now, it’s time to bring the app's exterior to life.
 The app interface is a crucial part of your solution that interacts with and draws in new loyal users.
 Therefore, this aspect of development gobbles up a significant amount of time and resources.

 The result of this stage is a final layout that includes a detailed design description and covers the states of all app screens.
-This way, developers can have a full picture of how an application will look and feel.
+This way, your fintech app developers can have a full picture of how an application will look and feel.